yflimo/hello-world/10-Gradient Descent.md

 **Apply：**
-- linear regression  （For linear regression with the squared error cost function always end up with a bowl shape or a hammock shape.
+- Linear Regression  （For linear regression with the squared error cost function always end up with a bowl shape or a hammock shape.

-- training for some of the most advanced neural network models.(Deep learning models)
+- Training for some of the most advanced neural network models.(Deep learning models)

 the direction of steepest descent    ->...(repeat the process)->    until find local minimum